viresh-ratnakar/exolve/README.md

   something like 70%.
 - In Chrome, if the margin is too high (say, more than 0.7 inches), then some content may get clipped.
-- When using "Print crossword" to print only the crossword, if the crossword is part of a long web page, then you might see a lot of blank pages in the output.
-Please use the browser's print dialog to specify a page-range selection to limit to just the first few pages that the crossword occupies.

 ## API